 Prepare financial means

-Non-EU and non-EEA international students are obliged to have proper financial means to study in Germany so they can handle the cost of studying and living.
-Currently, you must have at minimum €8,640 in a blocked bank account to be issued a student visa.
+Non-EU and non-EEA international students need a German student visa to study in Germany and are required to have enough financial means to study in Germany to handle the cost of studying and living.
+As of this year, you must have a minimum of €8,640 in a blocked bank account to be issued a student visa.

 This is a lot of money for a normal student, therefore, you must face this concern a long time ago, before the time to make an application it comes.
 It is preferable you start saving money at least four to six months before student visa application.